 Experience the lively beat of events in Maribor.
 Every month of the year there are internationally known events taking place in the city.
 Entertainment, sports, cultural, ethnological and other events - something for everyone!

-Lent Festival (end of June and beginning of July) - The Lent Festival is the largest Slovenian outdoor festival and one of the largest in Europe.
-It takes place in the last days of June and beginning of July, changing Maribor into the social centre of youth, relaxation and creativity.
+Lent Festival (end of June) - The Lent Festival is the largest Slovenian outdoor festival and one of the largest in Europe.
+It takes place in the last days of June, changing Maribor into the social centre of youth, relaxation and creativity.
 Lent with us!

 The Maribor Festival (beginning of September) – The festival of classical music was first organised in 1964 and has changed its specialisation over the decades, but maintained refined programming, state of the art performance standards and unorthodox approach to organisation.
 Today the festival offers a rich selection of orchestral, chamber and vocal pieces, which are prepared in collaboration with foreign and domestic producers and musicians of world fame.

-Old Vine Festival (beginning of September) - The Old Vine Festival concludes the series of events from the old vine pruning to St Martin’s Day.
+Old Vine Festival (September) - The Old Vine Festival concludes the series of events from the old vine pruning to St Martin’s Day.
 The event is organized in honour of the old vine, the oldest vine in the world, which symbolizes the rich wine culture of Maribor and the surrounding wine regions.
-The excellent 10-day festival also involves a culinary offer.
+The excellent 42-day festival also involves a culinary offer.

 Golden Fox (January or February) - The annual Golden Fox competition offers an unforgettable sports experience on Pohorje.
 The Women’s World Cup race attracts over 20,000 visitors who support both Slovenian and foreign slalom and giant slalom competitors.
 The event organization, which follows the strict FIS criteria, is exceptional, as confirmed by the best female skiers in the world.